-What about the pacing when pumping?
+What about the pace of pumping?
 Frequency or amplitude?
-It is not yet an absolute science, but it seems that performing a wide pumping movement is less energetic than a very rhythmic movement.
+It’s not an exact science yet, but it seems that doing a wide pumping motion is less energy consuming than a very rhythmic motion.
 Giving amplitude to your movement will allow you to take advantage of the rest phases brought by the increased lift of your foil when it is close to the surface.

-However, you can still give frequency to your foil at the exit of the wave in order to make it accelerate.
-Because remember, speed is one of the key factors of an efficient pumping!
+You can, however, give your foil some frequency at the exit of the wave in order to make it accelerate because, remember, speed is one of the key factors for effective pumping!